Guide

 How to save tabs in Chrome

 Bookmarks turn into a junk drawer.
 Keeping everything open burns memory.
-SideArc gives you a middle ground: save tabs into named folders inside spaces, and reopen them when you need them.
+A better middle ground: save tabs into named folders inside spaces, and reopen them when you need them.

 Save tabs into folders per space.
 Reopen with one click.